-\Students must pass this course with a "C-" or better.
+[†]Students must pass this course with a "C-" or better.
 It is strongly recommended that students take MATH 115A as one of their first upper division courses before MATH 131A.

-&lt;sup>1Students can petition with the mathematics department for other courses not on this list to fulfill the major requirements.
+Students can petition with the Mathematics Department for other courses not on this list to fulfill the major requirements.